whatwg/web-history/README.md

   > Increasingly, rich motion graphics are being deployed directly via the
   > browser using HTML5, CSS3, JavaScript and other modern web
   > technologies.
 Adobe expects that this trend will continue and
-  > accelerate, and Adobe will continue to
+  > accelerate, and Adobe will continue to play an active role in this
+  > space.